bramu/help.trusender.github.io/_articles/mobile-push-notification-integration-guide.md

 ## Definitions

+Throughout this help article, here's what we mean when we use the following terms:

 - **Push notification**.
-A notification sent to an iOS or Android device using those platforms' inbuilt notification infrastructure.
-A push notification is different from a "web push" message or an SMS.
+A notification sent to an iOS or Android device using Apple or Google's inbuilt notification infrastructure.
+This is different to a "web push" message or an SMS.
 - **Push delivery provider**.
-A service that sends raw push messages to the iOS and Android push notification networks.
+The service that manages your certificates with Apple and Google and sends push messages via those platforms.
 Vero sits "on top of" your push delivery provider.
-- **Device token**.

 ----